 Posts published by “Cameron Gerber”

-Cameron Gerber is a senior journalism major at Lincoln University.
+Cameron Gerber studied journalism at Lincoln University.
 Prior to Lincoln, he earned an associate’s degree from State Fair Community College.
-He plans to continue pursuing a career in print journalism.
+Cameron is a native of Eldon, Missouri.

 Contact Cameron at firstname.lastname@example.org.

 Rep. David Tyson Smith is on a mission to continue the legislature’s work from last year on police and criminal justice reform.

 The Missouri Municipal League designated 25 local government leaders as MML Certified Municipal Officials through a training program in 2021.

 Missouri’s map would likely remain 6-2 favoring Republicans — instead of a rumored 7-1 —if the draft were approved.

 Gov. Mike Parson first issued a state of emergency on March 13, 2020, after COVID-19 reached Missouri.

 Here’s a look at where COVID-19 tests, including free options sponsored by the state and federal government, are available in Missouri.